snowch/hsm-guide/book.md

 !0000ND007B44AC1DDEE2A94B0007-E000
 ```

-The response from HSM can be brouken down as follows:
+The response from HSM can be broken down as follows:

 - ```!``` actualy is ```0021```, it is software header returned by HSM, actual response length
 - ```0000``` is HSM response header which is set the same as for received command